Usandi/Assignment-Automationframework-Walmart/README.md

  * SearchProductsPage - get number of products per page, number of pages and assert
  * ProductPage - click the first specific product, get item number, item description, add to cart and assert info
  * CartPage - get page title, item description and assert if the chosen product is same as the product in the cart*/

+To execute the framework from command prompt using mvn- go to the project directory--mvn clean test